April 17, 2017 by Contributing writer Ted Bauer

 In terms of hiring trends, we take on a multi-faceted approach, so we employ other efforts in addition to rugby.
 Through our omnichannel marketing strategy and increased social media presence, we feel as though anyone who is engaged with us knows that we are growing.

 Why are relationships important at Penn Mutual, and how does the company live that value?

 Focusing on relationships is one of our core values at Penn Mutual.
-One of the things that differentiates Penn Mutual from other companies is the fact that we live and breathe our values every day.
+We live and breathe our values every day.
 My fellow colleagues live their passion and everyone is truly passionate about our purpose to empower our clients to live life with confidence.
 We’ve all been able to learn about the impact life insurance makes on people’s lives and we utilize different techniques to keep the company moving forward in innovative ways.
 We truly live the company’s values and feel a sense of belonging at the company.